 “There’s much more to it than just learning one new skill and going on your way.
 It really is about this network of trading ideas and skills, and finding where everyone fits into the bigger picture.”

-The WILDLABS platform and its many programmes are designed with conservation tech users and makers in mind.
+The WILDLABS platform and its key programmes are designed with conservation tech users and makers in mind.
 Using our community-based research as a guide, WILDLABS aims to create a space where questions can be answered, ideas can turn into collaborative projects, and innovations can turn into solutions.
-By understanding where conservation technology is headed, what barriers community members face in leveraging technology effectively, and how technology can still improve, WILDLABS is able to offer programmes that address the community's needs and lift their work to a new level.
+By understanding where conservation technology is headed, what barriers community members face in effectively leveraging technology, and how technology can improve, WILDLABS can form partnerships and design programmes that address the community's needs and lift their work to a new level.

 Our global community of conservation technology makers is collaborative, innovative, and supportive.
-By uniting this wide and diverse network of experts with every type of technology imaginable to study and protect a huge range of species and environments on every continent around the world, WILDLABS provides the platform and programmes needed to help this powerful community shape the future of our field.
+By uniting this wide and diverse network of experts with every type of technology imaginable to study and protect a huge range of species and environments on every continent, WILDLABS provides the platform and programmes needed to help this powerful community shape the future of our field.

 Site Header image (Turtle): Turtle image: 'Para descifrar “los años perdidos” de las tortugas carey (Eretmochelys imbricata) liberamos a este neonato con un transmisor satelital.
 Lo bautizamos con el nombre de Julián en honor a un biólogo de siete años y medio.
 Suerte Julián, llévanos a descubrir!'
 (Equilibrio Azul / www.equilibrioazul.org)